rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-front-panel-display_L3_Low-Level_TestSpecification.md

 ## Overview

-This document describes the L3 Low Level Test Specification and Procedure Documentation for the Device Settings Video Port module.
+This document describes the L3 Low Level Test Specification and Procedure Documentation for the Device Settings Front Panel Display module.

 ### Acronyms, Terms and Abbreviations